Sublinear Variational Optimization of Gaussian Mixture Models with Millions to Billions of Parameters: Numerical Experiments

 \subsection{Quality vs. Efficiency Analysis}

-In the experiments detailed in \cref{sec:scalability}, it was shown that the number of joint evaluations per data point exhibits sublinear scaling w.r.t. the number of components $C$ for the \varMFA{} algorithm.
-While the complexity scaling with $C$ was our main interest in the previous experiments, in this subsection we systematically compare the optimization quality and efficiency.
-Therefore, we measured optimization quality and efficiency using different algorithms applied to the four datasets of \cref{tab:datasets}.
-We compared algorithms, including \fullMFA{} and \varMFA{}, across different settings in terms of wall-clock runtimes vs.\ optimization quality, with quality measured in terms of the relative NLL values on the testsets.
+In \cref{sec:scalability}, it was shown that the number of joint evaluations per data point scales sublinearly w.r.t.~the number of components~$C$ for \varMFA{}.
+While those experiments focused on complexity scaling with~$C$, we will now systematically compare optimization quality and efficiency by evaluating different algorithms on these four benchmark datasets.

+We evaluated different algorithms, including \fullMFA{} and \varMFA{}, by comparing wall-clock runtimes against optimization quality, measured by relative NLL values on the testsets.